giuliopanda/op-bulk-image-resizer/README.txt

 == Changelog ==

+= 1.2.5 - 2021-07-19 =
+* Fixed bug with animated gif
+* Test images with a webp extension

-= 1.2.0 -  =
+= 1.2.0 - 2021-06-22 =
 * Text corrections
-* riscritto il sistema dei setting
-* aggiunti gli hook nel form dei setting
+* Rewritten the setting system
+* Added hooks in the settings form
-* Aggiunto l'opzione deleting original
+* Added deleting original option

 = 1.1.0 - 2021-06-15 =
 * Sanitize all input